IngridHLab/OVisium/README.md

 #### 2.6.3 `FindMarkers` between Fimbrial and Proximal Tissues
 DEA on Visium samples from different part of the fallopian tubes from the same patient.
 Only 4 patients in our cohort have paired samples.

+The following steps are used in our OVisium data:
 1. Subset individual patient (no. 1, 3, 6 and 10)
 2. Scale and center *HarmonyLog2Data*.​
 3. Average difference of *HarmonyLog2Data* between the two groups (`ident.1`:Fimbrial, `ident.2`:Proximal).